Helen Clare, A Century in Song…

 Popular Music and Film Song Weekly Dec.1937

 Helen Clare was born in Bradford in November 1916 in the middle of the First World War and went on to become a household name of the 1930s, 40s and 50s through her BBC broadcasts, recordings and live tour dates.
-An illustrious international broadcasting career that has seen Helen span Radio, Gramophone, Television and Theatres all over the country and through a century of change is continuing into her 100th year
+An illustrious international broadcasting career that has seen Helen span Radio, Gramophone, Television and Theatres all over the country and through a century of change continued into her 102nd year.

 1920s Australia, Pantomime, Cinema and Dame Nellie Melba.